ruqaiyae/c1224-code-solutions/typescript-methods/typescript-methods-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - Why do we log things to the console?
-  By calling the log method of the console object.
+  For debugging purposes, to check if the data matches our expectations.
+We can log things by calling the log method of the console object.

 - What is a method?
   A method refers to a function that is attached to an object in the form of a property.